vjekob/fwi/README.md

 # Introducing enums

 Enums are a nice AL type that should be used instead of options.
 Let's just make this small change.

+# ... and implementing interfaces with enums

+Enums are implicit factories.
+By binding interfaces to enums, we can simplify code by skipping factories.